Skip to main content Skip to footer

 Specializing in land-based and locally rooted practices, she teaches workshops for beginners and advanced students with humor while sparking their curiosity for fiber and folk culture.
 Based in Nebraska, Lesley is an enrolled citizen of the Cherokee Nation.
 She is a grower, a traveller, and an activist; a Fulbright awardee, and a dyer for Pattie Gonia, among many other endeavours.

-Current Courses Offered by Lesley Darling
+Past Courses Offered by Lesley Darling

 Grow Your Own Sweater: Shepherding, Spinning, Stitches